SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-itachi_uchiha.md

 | August 24, 2016 - August 30, 2016 | **Mentors Submit Final Evaluations** |
 | August 30, 2016 | **Results Announced** |

 ```
 DavidPS: When saying "push" in the updates, do you mean to GH or to do a
          Pull Request?
          I cannot talk for the mentors in this project, but I would prefer
          to see frequently updates and pushes to your fork (almost daily).

          An important point that hasn't been mentioned is how you plan to
          handle data stored in files that are not FITS.

 itachi_uchiha: By "push" in each update, I meant a Pull Request for each
                independent feature.
 It has been mentioned in the project
                idea that a large PR at the end isn't recommended.

                Apart from the updates/PRs, I plan on pushing code to my
                github fork regularly so that the mentors can keep track of
                my progress.
 I've mentioned it explicitly now just before the
                timeline.

                Added the file handling part.

 ```

 ### Software packages to be used

 **Language:** Python

 **Libraries and modules:** astropy, sqlalchemy, datetime, itertools, json, pytest

 **SunPy dependencies :** numpy, scipy, matplotlib, pandas, suds

-### How I will successfully complete the project:
+### How I will successfully complete the project

 I am confident of completing this project because this project interests me a lot and also fits my current skill sets.
 Also, I have worked on projects having strict deadlines and high dependencies on other teammates' progress.